librato/librato-rack/README.md

 Symbols can be used interchangeably with strings for metric names.

+## Use with Background Workers / Cron Jobs

+`librato-rack` is designed to run within a long-running process and report periodically.
+Intermittently running rake tasks and most background job tools (delayed job, resque, queue_classic) don't run long enough for this to work.

+Never fear, [we have some guidelines](https://github.com/librato/librato-rails/wiki/Monitoring-Background-Workers) for how to instrument your workers properly.

 ## Cross-Process Aggregation

 `librato-rack` submits measurements back to the Librato platform on a _per-process_ basis.
 By default these measurements are then combined into a single measurement per source (default is your hostname) before persisting the data.